Matesxs/ESP32FanController/README.md

 ![Image of final board](/media/20230403_162902.jpg)

 ## Description
+### This project is still in development so lot of things can be untested or not working at all!

 ```text
 ESP32 10 channel pwm fan controller with control over tcp sockets and serial,